Monroe County Community College has received the largest donation by an individual in its 55-year history.

 While raising their children, Patricia Vajcner ran several in-home businesses and later ran Craft and Concrete Village on Bluebush Road, employing 10 local residents, while Gary Vajcner continued to advance in his career at Ford.
 After retiring as a tool room supervisor, he went on become the tool room manager at Draw-Tite Manufacturing through the consolidation of Reese Manufacturing and Draw-Tite.
 Upon his second retirement he established his own international consulting firm, Vajcner Tooling Solutions, which he operated for eight years.
 This venture led to him often working in China.

-“We felt very strongly that investing in the college was an opportunity for us to ‘pay it forward’.
-We wanted to set an example, help students reach their full potential, and in turn we hope our gift will grant those who benefit with both the ability and inspiration to carry our generosity through to the next generation with their own giving,” Vajcner explained.
+“We felt very strongly that investing in the college was an opportunity for us to ‘pay it forward.'
+We wanted to set an example, help students reach their full potential, and in turn we hope our gift will grant those who benefit with both the ability and inspiration to carry our generosity through to the next generation with their own giving,” Vajcner said.

 He said that he credits his wife for the success they achieved together and wanted to honor her with this donation to the college.